How to count and cache function calls

 Ronny Bergmann

 In this tutorial, we want to investigate the caching and counting (statistics) features of Manopt.jl.
-We will reuse the optimization tasks from the introductory tutorial Get started: optimize!.
+We reuse the optimization tasks from the introductory tutorial Get started: optimize!.

 Introduction